Privacy Policy: Your Data and Our Data Protection Measures

 In accordance with Article 32 GDPR, taking into account the state of the art, the costs of implementation, and the nature, scope, context, and purposes of processing, as well as the varying likelihood and severity of the risk to the rights and freedoms of natural persons, we implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk.

-These measures include, in particular, safeguarding the confidentiality, integrity, and availability of data by controlling physical access to the data, as well as access, input, disclosure, ensuring availability, and their separation.
-Furthermore, we have established procedures to ensure the exercise of data subject rights, the deletion of data, and responses to data threats.
-We also take the protection of personal data into account during the development or selection of hardware, software, and procedures, in accordance with the principle of data protection by design and by default (Article 25 GDPR).
+We have established procedures to ensure the exercise of data subject rights, the deletion of data, and responses to data threats.
+We also take the protection of personal data into account when developing or selecting hardware, software, and procedures (data protection by design and by default, Article 25 GDPR).

 Cooperation with Processors and Third Parties